 Pam Warren, 2019

-The Foxboro Jaycees currently have four three senators: Lynda Walsh, Derek House, David Fisler and Pam Warren.
+The Foxboro Jaycees currently (as of 2020) have four senators: Lynda Walsh, Derek House, David Fisler and Pam Warren.

 This is the speech Lynda gave when she introduced David as our newest senator on May 10, 2014: